Shoshma

 Major tributaries are the Sarda, Kushket, Arborka, and Kuguborka rivers.
 The maximal mineralization 500–800 mg/L. The maximal water discharge is 149 m3/s (1980).
 Drainage is regulated.
 There are peat deposits in the river valley.
 Since 1978 it has been protected as a "natural monument of Tatarstan'".
-Baltasi and Malmyzh are along the river.
+The localities of Baltasi and Malmyzh are located on the river.